marcelrivijczyk/KidsOnBikesFoundryVTT/README.md

 # KidsOnBroomsFoundryVTT
-The Kids on Brooms System for Foundry VTT
+Kids on Bikes RPG unofficial system for Foundry VTT.
+The system is a copy of the Kids on Broom system without any changes.
+I have this task on my backlog.